-Investor Receives: 6-month GBP LIBOR
+Investor Receives:6-month GBP LIBORInvestor Pays:GBP 3-year Swap mid rate less 105bp (semi annually)

-Investor Pays: GBP 3-year Swap mid rate less 105bp (semi annually)
+• Each six months, if the 3-year Swap rate minus LIBOR is less than 105bp, the investor will receive a net positive cashflow, and if the differential is greater than 105bp, pay a net cashflow.

-- Each six months, if the 3-year Swap rate minus LIBOR is less than 105bp, the investor will receive a net positive cashflow, and if the differential is greater than 105bp, pay a net cashflow. - As the current spread is 150bp, the investor will be required to pay 45bp for the first 6 months.
-If the investor is correct and the differential does average 50bp over the two years, this will result in a net flow of 55bp to the investor.
+- As the current spread is 150bp, the investor will be required to pay 45bp for the first 6 months.
+If the investor is correct and the differential does average 50bp over the two years, this will result in a net flow of 55bp to the investor. - The advantage is that the exact timing of the narrowing within the 2 years is immaterial, as long as the differential averages less than 105bp, the investor "wins".